roger2000hk/godbase/maps/README.md

 // Basic map ops supported by all implementations type Any interface {
-	// Cuts elems from start to end for which fn returns true into new set;
+	// Cuts elems from start to end for which fn returns non nil key into new set;
 	// start, end & fn are all optional.
+When fn is specified, the returned key/val replaces
+	// the original; except for maps with embedded nodes, where the returned val replaces the
+	// entire node.
+No safety checks are provided; if you mess up the ordering, you're on your
-Circular cuts, with start/end on
+	// own.
+Circular cuts, with start/end on opposite sides of root; are supported.
-	// opposite sides of root; are supported.
-Returns a cut from the start slot
-	// for hash maps.
+	// Returns a cut from the start slot for hash maps.

-	Cut(start, end Iter, fn TestFn) Any
+	Cut(start, end Iter, fn MapFn) Any

 	// Deletes elems from start to end, matching key/val;
 	// start, end, key & val are all optional, nil means all elems.
 Specifying